Basshunter: 2007–2009: Now You're Gone – The Album

 The next single "Please Don't Go", a cover of the KC and the Sunshine Band 1979 song, was released on 19 May 2008 and reached number six on the Swedish singles chart.
-The third single "All I Ever Wanted" was released on 29 June 2008 and peaked at number 2 in the UK, where it sold about 400,000 copies and was certified gold.
+The third single "All I Ever Wanted" was released on 29 June 2008 and peaked at number 2 in the United Kingdom, where it sold about 400,000 copies and was certified gold.
 It reached number one on the Irish singles chart.
 The single "All I Ever Wanted" was certified gold in New Zealand and charted at number 10 on the European Hot 100 Singles chart.

 Basshunter worked on Now You're Gone – The Album for two-and-a-half weeks before releasing it on 14 July 2008.
-The album entered the UK Albums Chart at number one sold 376,017 copies in the UK, and was certified platinum there.
+The album entered the UK Albums Chart at number one sold 376,017 copies in the United Kingdom, and was certified platinum there.
 It also topped the album chart in New Zealand and was certified platinum there.
 Now You're Gone – The Album charted at number two in Ireland and reached number six on the European Top 100 Albums chart.
-The song "Angel in the Night" was released as a single on 8 September 2008; it charted at number 10 in Ireland and number 14 in the UK.
+The song "Angel in the Night" was released as a single on 8 September 2008; it charted at number 10 in Ireland and number 14 in the United Kingdom.
 It also charted in Sweden.
-After nine months of 2008, Basshunter became the 11th-best-selling singles songwriter in the UK according to data compiled by Official Charts Company.
+In 2008 Basshunter became the 11th-best-selling singles songwriter in the United Kingdom according to eight months of data compiled by Official Charts Company.

 The album's fifth single "I Miss You" is a dance cover of a Westlife song and was released on 14 December 2008.
-The single appeared on the UK, Swedish, and German charts.
+The single appeared on the United Kingdom, Swedish, and German charts.
 On 5 April 2009, the single "Walk on Water" was released, as was a deluxe edition of the album that includes all of the original album together with remixes of singles; "I Can Walk on Water" was replaced with the single version and renamed "Walk on Water".

 2009: Bass Generation

 On 25 September 2009, Basshunter's fourth studio album Bass Generation, was released.
 The Double Album Version includes remixes of some of his singles, and the tracks "Without Stars" and the Swedish version of "Camilla".
 In early September 2009, prior to the album's release, the track "Numbers" was released as a free download via Basshunter's official Bebo account.
-Bass Generation reached number two in New Zealand, and number 16 in the UK and Irish album charts.
-It sold more than 60,000 copies and was certified silver in the UK.
+Bass Generation reached number two in New Zealand, and number 16 in the United Kingdom and Irish album charts.
+It sold more than 60,000 copies and was certified silver in the United Kingdom.

 The track "Every Morning" was released as a single on 18 September 2009; it reached number 13 on Swedish singles chart and number 14 in New Zealand.
-It peaked at number 17 in the UK and Ireland.
+It peaked at number 17 in the United Kingdom and Ireland.
 "I Promised Myself", a cover of a Nick Kamen hit, was released on 29 November 2009.